SINEMET® 12.5 mg/50 mg Tablets

 Current evidence indicates that other antiparkinsonian agents may be continued when 'Sinemet' is introduced, although dosage may have to be adjusted in line with manufacturers recommendations.

-The safety of 'Sinemet' in patients under 18 years of age has not been established and its use in patients below the age of 18 is not recommended.
+The safety and efficacy of 'Sinemet' in children under 18 years of age has not been established and its use in patients below the age of 18 is not recommended.

 There is wide experience in the use of this product in elderly patients.
 The recommendations set out above reflect the clinical data derived from this experience.

-'Sinemet' is contraindicated in patients with narrow-angle glaucoma and in patients with known hypersensitivity to any component of this medication.
+'Sinemet' is contraindicated in patients with narrow-angle glaucoma.

 Since levodopa may activate a malignant melanoma, it should not be used in patients with suspicious undiagnosed skin lesions or a history of melanoma.